MonashDataFluency/data-fluency-website/content/events/_index.md

 These may also sometimes feature a seminar from 2pm.

 ----
-### Next Data Fluency Drop-In Session: Friday 31st Aug, 2pm - 4pm
+### Next Data Fluency Drop-In Session: Friday 26th Oct, 2pm - 4pm

-#### Guest speaker

-Guest speaker, *Juan Nunez-Iglesias*, Bio Image Analysis Research Fellow from Monash Micro Imaging will present A whirlwind introduction to image analysis in Python at our next event.

-*Date and Time:* Friday, August 31st at 2:00 pm in G19, 15 Innovation Walk (opposite Cinque Lire cafe), Clayton campus.
+Location: G19, 15 Innovation Walk (opposite Cinque Lire cafe), Clayton campus.

+#### Guest speaker, 2pm

+Daniel Buzacott, Manager - Integration, eSolutions, will present Integration at Monash: Getting to the data you need at our next event.

 #### Data Fluency Book Club

-Immediately after Juan's presentation we will be hosting the Data Fluency Book Club.
-In this session, we will discuss Chapters 17 - 21 of ["R for Data Science"](http://r4ds.had.co.nz/) on programming and data structures.
-The goal of these chapters is to learn more about the level of programming required to practice data science.
-We will be discussing the specifics of pipes, functions, vectors, and iteration, which is another tool for reducing code duplication.

-This session is building toward the next section on models, which gets pretty wild.
+After the presentation by our guest speaker we will be hosting the Data Fluency Book Club.
+In this month's book club we are aiming to finish "R for Data Science", mainly focussing on the section on modelling, Chapters 22-25.
+Hadley and Garrett have made a very interesting attempt at rendering this important topic intuitive http://r4ds.had.co.nz

 Please feel free to share your data images on Slack, and we will show them on the projector during the book club.

-Have an idea for a future seminar ?
+Do you have a suggestion for future seminar ?
 Email us at: datafluency@monash.edu.

 ----